HafizFasih/icp-book/icp-book/docs/part1-ideology/02-two-nation-theory.md

 Muslims could not expect justice in a united India.

 #### 3. The Lahore Resolution (1940)
-The evolution reached its climax on **March 23, 1940**.
-Quaid-e-Azam formally declared:
+The evolution reached its peak on **March 23, 1940**.
+Quaid-e-Azam officially declared:

 > "Musalmans are a nation by any definition"